 Below, is a description of our preferred citation methods, and you should consider joining our community if you are using the translations professionally.

 For Original Articles, please contact the author directly, or contact us for assistance.

 A prominent link to a translation is generally sufficient in an online article or post about a law.
 Sending more people our way increases the size of our community and the number of projects it can undertake!
 Thank you!

-If you are reprinting the full text, or of our translation, or a heavily derivative translation, please cite CLT with an active link at the beginning of the post, or on EACH PAGE of a downloadable or distributed document.
+If you are reprinting or distributing the full text or substantial portions of our translations, or a heavily derivative translation, please cite CLT with an active link at the beginning of the post, or on EACH PAGE of a downloadable or distributed document.

 If you are distributing a CLT translation, a modified derivative translation, or a translation that has directly borrowed or quoted portions of the CLT translation – CLT should be mentioned by name along with a link to the relevant translation.

 If you prefer to credit an individual CLT translator responsible for a specific segment, rather than CLT, please feel free to do so with reference to either their user name or actual name, viewable in the translation log for every single segment on the site.

 Non-commercial means not primarily intended for or directed towards commercial advantage or monetary compensation.

 For Profit: If you are hoping to guide folks to our translations, or directly quoting the site’s work, please link clearly and conspicuously to CLT.